 How to get to Kannur from Kochi

-Our awesome homestay host in Kochi had found us a way to get to Kannur by train; a 7 hour journey was a head of us so we decided to leave early for it.
+Our awesome homestay host in Kochi had found us a way to get to Kannur by train; a 7 hour journey was a head of us so we decided to leave early in the morning.
 When we arrived at the station at 7am, a good hour before the train was to depart, the train was delayed by 1.5h.
 So, we waited it out until the train kept getting more delayed.

-We stayed at Ivory Coast’e, a gorgeous guest house right next to THE most beautiful beach either of us had ever seen in India (and this was Steve’s fifth time to India too!).
+We stayed at Ivory Coast’e in Kannur, a gorgeous guest house right next to THE most beautiful beach either of us had ever seen in India (and this was Steve’s fifth time to India too!).

 The beautiful and pretty much deserted beach of Kizzhuna, Kannur.